-The effort of the present Congress to suppress the "white slave traffic" has caused a materialization of the specter of "State's rights," and that House Committee on Interstate and Foreign Commerce before which the Mann bill is pending, is at loggerheads over the question.
+The effort of the present Congress to suppress the "white slave traffie" has caused a materialization of the specter of "State's rights," and that House Committee on Interstate and heads over the question.
 Such strong objection by Democrats has been manifested that Chairman Mann and his Republican associates have abandoned temporarily their efforts to obtain early action on the measure.